Aaron McDuffie Moore

 Aaron McDuffie Moore, M.D.
-(September 6, 1863 – April 29, 1923) was a doctor, medical director, and officer at a bank, hospital, pharmacy, university and insurer serving African Americans in North Carolina.
+(September 6, 1863 – April 29, 1923) was a medical doctor, medical director, and officer at a bank, hospital, pharmacy, university and insurer serving African Americans in North Carolina.
 He was born in Whiteville, North Carolina.
 He lived in Durham, North Carolina.

-He was the first Black medical doctor of Durham, North Carolina, USA, and a prominent leader in the African-American community based in the part of the city known as Hayti.
+He was the first African-American medical doctor of Durham, North Carolina, USA, and a prominent leader in the African-American community based in the part of the city known as Hayti.
 He founded Lincoln Hospital, a medical facility that served Negro patients during a time of racial segregation.
 Moore was also instrumental to the incorporation of North Carolina Mutual Life Company, which became the largest black-owned business in the country, and the improvement of North Carolina's rural school education.
-Through philanthropic works and business enterprises, Dr. Moore played a significant role in improving the standard of living of African Americans in Durham.
+Through philanthropic works and business enterprises, Moore played a significant role in improving the standard of living of African Americans in Durham.
 He also overcame racial discrimination, bridging the White and Black communities in Durham in addition to improving its healthcare and economy.

 Early life and education

 Aaron McDuffie Moore was born on September 6, 1863, in Rosindale, North Carolina, to Israel Moore and Anna Eliza Spaulding Moore.
-Since the early nineteenth century, the Moore family, of African-Indian-European descent had owned land in Columbus County as free farmers.
+Since the early nineteenth century, the Moore family, of African, Native American and European descent had owned land in Columbus County as free farmers.
 Like his nine siblings: 4 boys and 5 girls, Aaron Moore alternated between working on the family farm (during the harvesting and planting seasons) and attending the segregated county school.
 Upon completing 8th grade, Moore became a teacher at the same county school.
 He entered Whitin Normal School, in Lumberton, followed by the Normal School at Fayetteville to further his education.
 These institutions were both focused on teacher training, as education was considered key for freedmen's progress and there was an effort to develop black teachers for segregated schools across the state.
 However, after completing his first term at the latter, Moore was summoned home by his father to help on the farm.